 x is the displacement is the spring from its mean position

 What is Stress?

 We know, when a deforming force is applied to a body then the restoring forces are developed inside the body.
 Therefore, the restoring force per unit area of a body is called stress.
-The restoring force is equal and the opposite to the deforming force applied to the body.
+The restoring force is equal and the opposite of the deforming force applied to the body.